TEAMuP-dev/HARP/model_validation/README.md

     note_duration: 0.25
 ```

+Audio and MIDI are the only kinds a block can configure, because they are the
+only inputs built from properties.
+A generic file input (`gr.File`) accepting
+`.txt` or `.json` is handed a fixed placeholder file, which has nothing worth
+varying, and one accepting some other format has to be supplied by a test
+case's `files` entry.
+An unrecognized kind or property name is reported as a
+configuration error before any model runs, rather than being read by nothing
+at all.

+Scalar controls have nothing to do with this block.
+A text box, number box,
+slider, toggle, or dropdown takes the default value its `/controls` spec
+declares, and a test case's `controls:` entry is what overrides it.
+(A JSON
+component is an output type in HARP, so it never needs an input at all.)

 Audio is written with soundfile, so `ext` accepts any format this libsndfile
-build can write.
-An extension it cannot write is reported as a configuration
+build can write, and one it cannot write is a configuration error too.
+For a
-error before any model runs, rather than quietly leaving models without
-inputs.
-The extension is a preference rather than a guarantee.
-A component
+track input the extension is used as given.
+For a generic file input it is a
-that only accepts other extensions still gets one it accepts.
-Each distinct
+preference, since a component that accepts only other extensions is given one
-set of properties is generated once and reused for the rest of the run.
+it accepts instead.
+Each distinct set of properties is generated once and
+reused for the rest of the run.

 ### Step 1: find the model's control labels